okpy/ok/kubernetes/kubernetes.md

 ### Notes for developers

 Using version numbers instead of the `latest` tag for docker makes it easier to rollback changes.
 Check the current tag version on [Docker Hub](https://hub.docker.com/r/cs61a/ok-server/)

+## Scaling

+### Pod Scaling

+Horizontal Pod Scaling is not compatible with rolling updates.
+Temporary solution is to delete the HPA and recreate it after the rolling update

+`kubectl get hpa` # Verify we current load status `kubectl delete hpa ok-web-rc`
+`kubectl autoscale rc ok-web-rc --min=5 --max=15 --cpu-percent=75`

+To manually scale replicas:
+`kubectl scale rc ok-web-rc --replicas=<count>`

+### Node Scaling

+Node scaling (the actual machines the cluster runs on) is set to autoscale through the Google Web Scaling through the instance group.

 ## Setup
 - Setup the k8s cluster using the web console or command line.